 As always, companies should consider their own resources, previous export or business experience abroad, and long-term business strategy before entering the China market.
 Representation in China by a Chinese agent, distributors, or partners who can provide essential local knowledge and contacts will be critical for success.
-Intellectual Property rights holders should understand how to protect their IP under Chinese law before entering the China market, and should conduct thorough due diligence on potential partners or buyers before entering into any transaction.
+Intellectual property rights holders should understand how to protect their IP under Chinese law before entering the China market, and should conduct thorough due diligence on potential partners or buyers before entering into any transaction.
 Foreign companies have a wide range of options for corporate formation in China, including Wholly Foreign Owned Enterprises, Joint Ventures, Representative Offices, and other investment vehicles.
 Each option has its own advantages, disadvantages, and risks.
-All companies, IP rights holders and otherwise, should consult closely with lawyers who have extensive experience with the China market, including lawyers based in the United States and China.
+All companies, IP rights holders, and others should consult closely with lawyers who have extensive experience with the China market, including lawyers based in the United States and China.

 Notice to Visitors!